scalar-labs/scalardl-java-client-sdk/docs/dl-sandbox.md

 ## Before running your first contract

-Please make sure you have the [Oracle JDK 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) installed before continuing.
-Now you can download the Scalar DL client SDK to interact with Scalar DL network. and clone Scalar DL client SDK to interact with Scalar DL network.
+Please make sure you have the [Oracle JDK 8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) installed, and, if you haven't already, download the Scalar DL Client SDK.

 ```
 $ git clone https://github.com/scalar-labs/scalardl-client-sdk.git
 ```
-Unzip the downloaded zip file into this directory.

-Scalar DL manages data as a set of assets, where each asset is composed of a history of data identified by a key called `asset_id` and historical version number called `age`.
-`asset_id` is an arbitrary, but unique, string specified by users to manage their assets.
+Scalar DL manages data as a set of assets.
+Each asset is identified by its `asset_id`, an arbitrary, but unique, string specified by a user to manage the asset, and consists of its change history.
+Each history item is made up of the `asset_id`, an `age` (starting from zero), and `data` at the specified age.

 Since the Sandbox is a shared environment that anyone can access, take special care when choosing appropriate names for your `asset_id`s so that they will not conflict with the `asset_id`s chosen by other user.